 One of the most overlooked planning steps is figuring out what your financial life looks like after the sale.
 For many business owners, the business has been both an income source and a wealth-building vehicle.
 After the sale, both of those functions transfer to your investment portfolio.

-Ask yourself: How much income do you need monthly?
-What is your timeline before you draw down on these proceeds?
-Are there significant estate planning goals tied to this event?
+Ask yourself how much income you need monthly, what your timeline is before drawing down on these proceeds, and whether there are significant estate planning goals tied to this event.
 Your post-sale cash flow plan should be in place before you sign anything, not scrambled together after closing.
+This is where income planning in retirement and your broader retirement planning strategy come together.

 Step 4: Coordinate Strategy with Your CPA and Attorney